Cooperative Flexibility Exchange: Fair and Comfort-Aware Decentralized Resource Allocation: Related work

-Recent advancements in smart home technologies have emphasized the need for energy-efficient solutions that balance user comfort with minimal energy consumption.
-Researchers have explored various optimization techniques to achieve this equilibrium, considering factors such as thermal comfort, visual comfort, and indoor air quality (IAQ).
-Thermal comfort refers to the satisfaction of occupants with the surrounding temperature and humidity conditions, while visual comfort relates to the adequacy and quality of lighting for comfortable and efficient task performance.
-IAQ reflects the cleanliness and freshness of indoor air, directly influencing both health and overall comfort.
+Recent advances in smart home technologies have increasingly focused on energy-efficient solutions that balance energy consumption with user comfort.
+Existing studies primarily model comfort through environmental factors such as thermal comfort, visual comfort, and indoor air quality.
+Thermal comfort relates to occupants’ satisfaction with temperature and humidity, visual comfort concerns lighting adequacy, and indoor air quality reflects the cleanliness and freshness of indoor air, directly affecting health and well-being.